Nathnaelc/cs162-test/assignments/1_project_design.md

 ## Description

-Each section taking this class will find their own project.
+Each section taking this class will find their own projects.
 The first assignment focuses on finding suitable projects for you and your fellow students to tackle.
 Eric Ries defines a startup as “a human institution designed to deliver a new product or service under conditions of extreme uncertainty”.
 This suggests that